hacks-guide/Guide-WiiU/docs/vwii/vwii-modding.md

 1. Wait until it says <code>IOS80 <wbr>Installation <wbr>is <wbr>complete!</code>.
 1. Press any buttons to exit.

+### Installing Priiloader

+!>

+1. Launch
+1.
+1.
+1.

 !> Installing custom System Menu is a definite brick risk and you should always have an effective backup before installing one but when done right, won't brick the vWii.

-!> Installing any IOS (including TED IOSes) or wads made for the original Wii on your vWii will brick it.
+!> Installing any IOS (including TED IOSes) or wads made for the original Wii on your vWii will brick it

-!> Installing Priiloader will brick your vWii.